Calculus 1 - Fall 2023 - Room 228 : 8-8:45 : MTWThF

 (These two editions are page-for-page identical.)

-1. This textbook is in the FDLTCC bookstore at a modest price.
+This textbook is in the FDLTCC bookstore at a modest price.
+You can also

-2. You can usually find used copies online at very reasonable prices,
+usually find used copies online at very reasonable prices.
+The library has

 Calculator